Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 – How did the heroes behave?

-Zhilin shows will, courage, resourcefulness, perseverance, actively fights.
+Zhilin shows will, courage, resourcefulness, perseverance, and actively fights.

 Kostylin is a burden; suffers, shows selfishness, weakness.